ipdk-io/k8s-infra-offload/docs/security/using-tls-certificates.md

 IPs of the servers using TLS, should be here.
 If in host mode, localhost is used so `127.0.0.1` works.
-But if in split mode, ensure that the IP is present here. in the list in the config [openssl.cnf file](scripts/tls/openssl.cnf)
+But if in split mode, ensure that the IP is present here. in the list in the config `scripts/tls/openssl.cnf`
 ```bash
 DNS.1 = *.intel.com
 DNS.2 = k8s